§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 A warranty inspection will be conducted within one year from the date of substantial completion.

-All legal and engineering fees incurred by Mifflinburg in performing the activities required these items will be the sole responsibility of the developer.
+All legal and engineering fees incurred by Mifflinburg in performing the activities required by these items will be the sole responsibility of the developer.

 A final settlement of all bonds, easements, maintenance agreements, and/or financial security shall occur.